seamplex/feenox/examples/mechanical.md

 "hard" material.
 We glue the two cubes together, set radial and tangential symmetry conditions on one side of the soft cube (so as to allow pure traction conditions) and set a normal compressive pressure at the other end on the hard cube.
-Besides on single VTK file with the overall results, the von Mises stress output is split into two VTK files---namely `soft.vtk` and `hard.vtk` where the stress is non-zero only in the corresponding volume.
+Besides on single VTU file with the overall results, the von Mises stress output is split into two VTU files---namely `soft.vtu` and `hard.vtu` where the stress is non-zero only in the corresponding volume.

 This example illustrates how to

 1.  assign different material properties to different volumes
-2.  write VTK outputs segmented by mesh volumes
+2.  write VTU outputs segmented by mesh volumes
 3.  write results at nodes (default) and at cells